 Due to contractual restrictions, I am unable to post full videos.

-I recently had the opportunity to work with Author and Storyteller Bill Torrey.
-I'd enjoyed many of Bill's stories at the Moth StorySLAM, but had never really spoken to him.
+I had the opportunity to work with Author and Storyteller Bill Torrey on the creation of his audiobook.
+I'd enjoyed many of Bill's stories at The Moth StorySLAM, but had never really spoken to him.
 He approached me during the one of the intermissions of the show and asked if I would help him create an audio book.
 I jumped at the chance.
-I mean, how often do you get the opportunity to have an author read you stories from his book in a private session.
+I mean, how often do you get the opportunity to have an author read you stories from his book in a private session!

 I setup an audio recording environment in a quiet room and invited Bill over for a couple of sessions where he could read from his book.
-It took us about 5 hours to complete the recording and I spent a few more hours mastering the clips so that he could use them to create the audio book that he will be selling.
-I really enjoyed working with Bill and wish him luck in his endeavors.
+It took us about 5 hours to complete the recordings and I spent a few more hours mastering the clips so that he could use them to create the audio book that he would be selling.
+I really enjoyed working with Bill and wish him good luck in his endeavors.

 I was given a wonderful opportunity to work with a coworker on a PSA type video urging people to be responsible when snowmobiling on the trails.
 The story is told interview style by the people that witnessed this unfortunate accident.
 The story unfolds as you would expect, a normal day, with outdoor activities, then in an instant.... everything changed.
 This story and it's underlying message is an important one and really can apply to anything in life.
 It's not restricted to snowmobiling only.
 It holds true for driving, riding your motorcycle, flying a plane,...
 Being responsible carries it's weight in gold when you have loved ones waiting for you at home.

 The VAST organization has also recently uploaded this video to their website at http://vtvast.org/videos.html.
 It has received over 1600 views!